14th February 2020

 You can also ask your customer directly to guide you about the dos and don’ts to avoid any kind of misunderstandings in the future.

-It might seem like an obvious question to ask, but you would be surprised to see mostly the new entrepreneurs have no clear-cut idea about their targeted audience.
+It might seem like an obvious question to ask, but you would be surprised to see that new entrepreneurs have no clear-cut idea about their target audience.
 To them, everyone would be their target audience.
 In such cases, ask them about the specified age group they want to attract, any particular community, etc. Audiences have different personalities and, based on their psychology designers, design the website.
-For instance, if the site wants to influence young and energetic audience, then orange color would be preferable.
+For instance, if the site wants to influence young and energetic audience, then color orange would be preferable.
 For inducing sober personalities, blue, navy blue and black would go the best and so on.

 “Advertising brings in customers, but word-of-mouth brings in the best customers.” –Jonah Berger